 These are keywords that people are searching for in droves.
 Say, “HubSpot”, “HubSpot alternatives”, etc.

 Considering you’re competing with HubSpot and Salesforce in the CRM space, keywords like “‘Your Product’ vs HubSpot” and “‘Your Product’ vs Salesforce” will tend to have lower keyword difficulty.

 Essentially, you’re attacking keywords and topics that discuss solutions to the problem which the searcher is trying to solve.

-What this approach will help you achieve is to create content pieces and target keywords that better match the buyer’s intent as they pass through the buyer’s funnel.
+This approach will help you create the kind of content pieces and target keywords that better match the buyer’s intent as they pass through the buyer’s funnel.
 This approach will help you better differentiate and outrank even the most formidable of competitors on search engine result pages.

 Questions To Identify Buying Intent Keywords